Bjornej/angular-single-click/README.md

 If the returned value is a promise it disables further clicks until the promise execution ends.

 This is useful when a click triggers an ajax call and you want to prevent double requests which are fairly common.
-All it needs is to remmeber to return the promise from the invoked function.
+All it needs is to remember to return the promise from the invoked function.